commentedout/commentedout.github.io/_posts/2020-03-21-api-versioning-techniques.md

 ## How do we version Web APIs?

-To do this, you have to mention the version of Web API you want to consume while sending the HTTP Request.
-There are four different places in an HTTP Request where you can specify the version:
+To do this, we need to mention the version of Web API we want to consume while sending the HTTP Request.
+There are four different places in an HTTP Request where we can specify the version:

 1. In the URI
 2. In a Query String